Wallbox: History

 Wallbox was founded in Barcelona, Spain by Enric Asunción and Eduard Castañeda in 2015 initially using the name Wall Box Chargers.
 In 2017, Wallbox came first in South Summit, a European startup competition.
 Wallbox then came in third place at the Startup World Cup in May 2018.
-In October 2019, Wallbox created Quasar, the world’s first bidirectional charger for the residential segment.
-Quasar was named the Best of CES in January 2020.
+In October 2019, Wallbox created Quasar, the world's first bidirectional charger for the residential segment.
+Quasar was named the Best of Consumer Electronics Show in January 2020.

 On June 9, 2021, Wallbox announced a merger with the special-purpose acquisition company Kensington Capital Acquisition Corp.
 II.
 The company will raise about $330 million from a range of investors, including Janus Henderson Investors, Luxor Capital, Cathay Innovation and Kensington Capital Partners.
 The deal closed on October 4, 2021.
-Wallbox’s shares are listed on the New York Stock Exchange under the symbol WBX.
+Wallbox's shares are listed on the New York Stock Exchange under the symbol WBX.

-During Super Bowl LVI, Wallbox was the first EV charging company to ever run an ad during the game.
+During Super Bowl LVI in Feb.
+2022, Wallbox was the first electric vehicle charging company to ever run an ad during the game.

+Acquisition

+In October 2023, it was announced Wallbox had acquired the Lauf an der Pegnitz-headquartered smart electric vehicle charging and energy management company ABL GmbH for € 15 million.